|

 this Colony only a few months ago.

-Also on Thursday evening, a Son of Mr. Wm.
-Gibson.
+Also on Thursday evening, a Son of Mr. WM.
+GIBSON.

 Dec.
 31 Ship Jane, Capt.
 Cross, from Portland, - Lumber.